dotnet/orleans/src/Documentation/Advanced-Concepts/Transactions.md

 }
 ```

-The Transfer operation in the above atm grain will always start a new transaction which involves the two referenced accounts.
+The Transfer operation in the above ATM grain will always start a new transaction that involves the two referenced accounts.

 ``` csharp
 public interface IAccountGrain : IGrainWithGuidKey